The 10 Best CRMs List

-You should have a plan to keep them coming back, which might include marketing touchpoints like staying “in touch” through email newsletters or a social media presence; engaging in events or activities within your community; having your very best people in customer-facing roles so that each transaction is impeccable; listening to all feedback, positive and negative; making sure you are easy to contact by phone, email, and mail; and so on.
+You should have a plan to keep them coming back, which might include marketing touchpoints like staying “in touch” through email marketing or a social media presence; engaging in events or activities within your community; having your very best people in customer-facing roles so that each transaction is impeccable; listening to all feedback, positive and negative; making sure you are easy to contact by phone, email, and mail; and so on.

 So how can you possibly navigate all of this on your own?
 Small businesses often have tight budgets and limited manpower.
 That’s why you might be considering CRM software for small businesses.

 The best CRM systems are determined by the following list of criteria.

 - User Interface (UI): Does it offer clear, well-designed displays and intuitive navigation?
 For CRMs, the ability to customize the interface is a top consideration—can you easily edit the fields, pipelines, and sales processes?
 Often the ability to customize the interface is only available in higher-level pricing plans.

-- Usability: CRMs can be really complex tools, so I look for ones that are easier to learn.
+- Usability: CRMs can be really complex tools, so I look for ones that are user-friendly and easier to learn.
 I look at the ease of use of each CRM and whether it offers tutorials, training, and user support through multiple channels.

 - Features & Functionality: How many of the key CRM features and functions does it provide, and how powerful are they?
 Specifically, I looked for:

-- Contact or customer management: Create and edit contacts, and easily find them in a searchable CRM database.
+- Contact or customer management: Create and edit contacts and contact information, and easily find them in a searchable CRM database.
 At a minimum, this feature should integrate with email functions and phone calls.

 - Deal management: Create pipelines to track outreach, negotiations, and deals.
 This feature should be easy to visualize and offer the ability to quickly update leads.